School Science Lessons

 Glass, window glass pieces for hardness test

-Gloves, leather or canvass gloves, when hammering rock
+Gloves, leather or canvass gloves, for when hammering rock

 Magnet